Alex Young (baseball): San Francisco Giants (second stint)

 On July 7, 2024, the Reds traded Young to the San Francisco Giants in exchange for Austin Slater.
 He made two appearances for the Triple–A Sacramento River Cats, allowing three runs on five hits with one strikeout over two innings pitched.

 New York Mets

 On July 17, 2024, Young was claimed off waivers by the New York Mets.
 In 14 appearances for New York, he posted a 3.29 ERA with 13 strikeouts across 13^{2}⁄_{3} innings pitched.
 On November 22, Young was non-tendered by the Mets and became a free agent.

 Cincinnati Reds (second stint)

 On January 20, 2025, Young signed a minor league contract with the Cincinnati Reds.
 On March 18, it was announced that Young was seeking a second opinion for an elbow injury, with Tommy John surgery being a possibility.
 He underwent an unspecified season-ending surgery on his left elbow on March 31, after it was revealed that he had been pitching through a distal tear in the elbow for the past nine years.
-He elected free agency on November 6.
+Young elected free agency following the season on November 6.

+Washington Nationals

+On May 13, 2026, Young signed a minor league contract with the Washington Nationals.
+He made 18 appearances (three starts) for the rookie–level Florida Complex League Nationals, High–A Fredericksburg Nationals, Double–A Harrisburg Senators, and Triple–A Rochester Red Wings, posting a cumulative 4–0 record and 4.86 ERA with 16 strikeouts across 16 2/3 innings pitched.
+Young was released by the Nationals organization on August 4.